Hello. Thanks for coming by.

 Explorers read the tales of earlier travellers.
-So what can people learn from all those Buddhists there have been?
-Or, better than ‘Buddhists’, we might say ‘Bauddhas’ — people who take inspiration from the Buddha, as best they can.
+So what can people learn from those who have trod this path

 Historically, when new populations have come to Buddha-dharma, they have not rejected their existing cultural endowment.
 Instead, they have re-worked it, fitting it into a wider envelope.

-Similarly, what goes up on this site may help to re-work our common culture today.
-So it may interest all sorts of people — from the seriously committed to anyone who has done a little reading and/or practice.
-There is a certain, low-key study bias, but nothing too daunting.
+Can we likewise re-work our common culture today?
+That is a project which may interest all sorts of people — from the seriously committed to anyone who has done a little reading and/or practice.

-Some of us who come here may identify with a specific Asian tradition, others not.
-Others again may not be at all keen on ‘religion’ as conventionally defined, and may instead look for a secular, contemporary, all-comers’ spiritual perspective.
-Let many flowers bloom!
+Some of us may identify with a specific Asian tradition, others not.
+Others again may not be keen on ‘religion’ and may instead look for a spiritual perspective.

-A friend, with experience in the field, says that a wide range of hospital patients choose to talk to a ‘Buddhist chaplain.’
-Some are from Asian immigrant communities, some are keen Western Buddhists, many have just read a bit, and quite a few have only a vague idea.
-So, there are not only many ‘Buddhist’ strands, there is also a diffuse contingent of ‘Buddhaphiles’, who surely deserve a place.
+A friend with experience in the field says that all sorts of hospital patients want to talk to a ‘Buddhist chaplain.’
+Some are from Asian immigrant communities, and some are keen Western Buddhists, but many have just read a bit, and a few have only vague ideas.
+There are all sorts of ‘Buddhist’ strands, and there is also a diffuse contingent of ‘Buddhaphiles’, who surely deserve a place.

 We have all the more incentive to work on this, then.
 Anything that can bridge the gap between Buddhist Studies and Buddhist practice must be worth a go.

 Mind leads the way, says the first verse of the Dhammapada.
-So what would that be, mind?
+What would that be, then, mind?

-The social world does bear careful consideration.
-Retreat to a jungle or a hilltop, and you can let it all go, which can be very helpful — but when you spend your time in the electronic global village, you will want to think it through.
-If working with Bauddha tradition cannot help here, then we are in trouble.
+It is good to retreat to a forest or a hilltop and let go of the world.
+Equally, when you spend time in the electronic global village, you will want to think it through.
+If Bauddha wisdom cannot help here, then we are in trouble.

 So this site is in favour of thinking.
 You’ll find some think-pieces here that grow out of So-Wide’s nearly two decades of activity.

-Comments and contributions in a similar vein will hopefully add to the rich mix.
-Let’s build this together.
+Comments and contributions in a similar vein will add to the rich mix.
+Let us build this together.

 What say you?
 Is there room for something along these lines?

-If you think there might be, then have a look at the material on this site.
-Is it useful?
-How?
+If you think there might be, then is what you can find here useful?
+If so, how (and, if not, how)?
 What else might be good?

 Would you like to sign up for an occasional newsletter?
-Do you know like-minded folk who might also be interested?
+Can you think of any like-minded folk who might also be interested?

 What else might we do?
 Would you like to do something?